MichaelMullet/100-days-of-code/log.md

 **Today's progress**: I took some more time off, which was great!
 However I have plans to wrap this FreeCodeCamp course soon, I miss Python.
 Today I "eased myself" back into the product page by working on the page layout.
 Yikes 😅

 **Thoughts**: I've been trying to take care of my mental health lately.
 In my mind, that is more important than burning myself out.
 When I get my energy back, I want to go all out on these projects.

+### Day 16: June 18, Friday

+**Today's progress**: Today was figuring out how to make a decent nav bar, and struggled more with page layout.
+Floats, divs, images, flexbox, and lists, oh my!

+**Thoughts**: This is harder than I thought it would be.
+Hopefully I finish this soon so I can move on!